-During tonight's Study Session, staff is requesting that the Planning and Transportation Commission provide input on:
+During tonight's Study Session, staff is requesting that the City Council provide direction on:

-- The proposed concepts, including the proposed transportation network and infrastructure to address flooding and support environmental resilience in the district, and - Guidance on the preferred land use option, which may be a combination of the three draft options.
+- The proposed concepts, including the proposed transportation network and infrastructure to address flooding and support environmental resilience in the district, and - The preferred land use option, which may be a combination of the three draft options.

-Staff will present the proposed concepts and draft land use options, and the Commission's feedback, to the City Council during a Study Session on September 25, 2023.
-During the City Council Study Session, staff is requesting that the City Council determine a preferred option.
-Once the preferred option is determined, the planning team will draft the Specific Plan policy document and will begin the environmental analysis.
+After the preferred option is determined, the planning team will draft the Specific Plan policy document and will begin the environmental analysis.
 The environmental analysis phase is anticipated to be completed by mid-2024.

-City staff and the consultant team will present the draft Specific Plan to the Planning and Transportation Commission for input and review, anticipated in early fall of 2024.
+City staff and the consultant team will present the draft Specific Plan to the Planning and Transportation Commission and then to the City Council, in the early fall of 2024.